AlexBHarley/deepstream.io-website/README.md

 export BEEP=1
 ```

-##### DRAFT MODE
+##### NO_DRAFT MODE

-Deletes all documents in the ouput which are flagged as a draft.
+If you want to keep documents in the ouput which are flagged as a draft.

 ```
-DRAFTS=1 npm start
+KEEP_DRAFTS=1 npm start
 ```

+Otherwise they will be deleted in the dist directory.